 Buying a car is one of the biggest and most important purchases you will make.
 There’s a lot to know about — from sticker prices to auto loans to warranties.
 Do your homework ahead of time, get advice from someone you trust in your command, be mindful of scammers or deceptive sales practices and follow these steps.

 Think about how owning a vehicle fits into your military life.
 That new car with all the bells and whistles may look good, but remember that the moment you drive off the dealer’s lot, it will depreciate in value.
 New cars lose value faster than used cars, as this blog post explains.

-Your answers to these questions can help you figure out the type of car that best meets your needs.
+Your answers to these questions may help you figure out the type of car that best meets your needs.